Latedog/LostArts/Changelog/Dungeon__July_2020.md

 7/25:

 - Reworked Bows so that you must wind them up before shooting.
 Range and damage was increased to make them feel more natural.
+- Added Stalactite trap.
+The lighting of it is currently messed up because its lighting depends on the traps actual position, which is separated from its sprite.
+- Added another damageMonster function that accepts x and y coordinates for easier implementation.